 - Synthesized Medicine Curriculum: Instead of courses addressing content separately in clinical medicine, diagnostic skills, and pharmacotherapeutics, the UC PA program has been designed to integrate all of these components together into specialty-based modules (e.g. Cardiovascular, Pulmonology, Pediatrics) to enhance learning and retention.

 - Reflective Practice Portfolio Project: Towards the end of the didactic component of the program, students are challenged to reflect deeply on their knowledge and skill base in order to identify their strengths and weaknesses.
 They are then responsible for developing specific plans to address their weaknesses.
 Throughout their clinical year of studies, they carry out their specific plan, and self-monitor their progress.
 This project helps prepare students to become well-rounded clinicians who have cultivated a consistent pattern of self-reflective practice, which proves to be a major strength for them throughout their careers.

-- Clinical Rotations: Ten rotations including those central to developing primary care skills as well as an inpatient hospitalist and elective rotation.
+- Clinical Rotations: Students will complete ten rotations including those central to developing primary care skills as well as an inpatient hospitalist and elective rotation.